Is a conservatory roof replacement worth the cost?

 - Help reduce glare when reading iPads or tablets inside

-- Lightweight and won’t require any changes to room’s structure
+- Lightweight - room structure won’t require changes

 - Saves money on your energy bills